andymadrid/PASC_WGMS_Analysis/README.md

-# PASC_WGMS_Analysis
+# PASC whole-genoemn methylation sequencing and single-cell DNA methylation sequencing analysis
-Code/scripts used to analyze whole-genome methylation sequencing (WGMS) data from PASC data
+Code used to analyze whole-genome methylation sequencing (WGMS) data from PASC data (cohort 1)

+Updated June 23, 2026:
+Now includes code used to analyze WGMS from the second PASC cohort versus various whole blood healthy-control cohorts, along with script used to analyze the single-cell DNA methylation sequencing samples from three case and three control samples.